Image to PDF

 Is there a limit on how many images I can convert?

-Will the resulting PDF be searchable?
+Will the resulting PDF be text-searchable?

 Can I add images from my phone's camera roll?